March 2026

 - Connect an IP phone, a video conferencing device, or another device to the router's switch ports.

-To include your configured router and/or Meraki MX in a dCloud session: Select it when you schedule a session and/or add the router and/or MX to an active session.
-You can also share your configured router and/or MX with other dCloud users.
-Added users can include your router and/or MX in a dCloud session if the router and/or MX is not in use by you or others which whom you shared it.
+Step 3.
+(Optional) You can share your MX with other dCloud users.
+Added users can then include your MX in a dCloud session if is not in use by you or others with whom you have shared it.

 CVO Router Use with dCloud